Bachelor of Science (Honours) in Architectural Technology SE702

 What follow-on study opportunities are available?

-Graduates may progress to an MSc in Management in the Built Environment or to a Research Masters or Doctoral studies at Institute of Technology Carlow.
+Graduates may progress to an MSc in Management in the Built Environment or to a research masters or doctoral studies at SETU Carlow or another third level college.

 What exemptions will I receive?-